Netrunner (operating system)

-Netrunner is a Debian-based Linux Distribution for desktop computers, laptops, netbooks and ARM-based devices.
-It comes in two versions, the standard Desktop version ships with a full set of pre-installed software for everyday use, and the Core version, which allows the user to build up their own system or run it on low-spec hardware.
+Netrunner is a Debian-based open source Linux distribution for desktop computers, laptops, netbooks and ARM-based devices.

+Two versions of Netrunner are available: Desktop and Core.

 Overview

-Netrunner is only available as a 64-bit desktop operating system that uses the Calamares graphical installer.
-Since the August 20, 2019, release Netrunner is based on Debian Stable.
-It's desktop environment is based on Plasma Desktop by KDE.
+Netrunner is a 64-bit desktop operating system and uses the Calamares graphical installer.
+Netrunner 1 Albedo (the first version of Netrunner) was first released on March 18, 2010.
+Netrunner is based on Debian Stable.
+Its desktop environment is based on Plasma Desktop by KDE.

-Netrunner Core is a desktop version with a few essential applications.
-Core version also feature both Pinebook and Odroid C1 ARM images.
+Netrunner Core is a desktop version containing only a small number of essential applications.

+Netrunner has support for the Pinebook and Odroid C1 ARM.

 Default software

 A default installation of Netrunner contains the following software: